MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 The `AccountForEstimates` operation takes as inputs an array of known `estimates` that need to be incorporated into the final cost of the program, a `layout` scheme  that is used to derive physical estimates, and array of qubits, which the unimplemented operation is using as its `arguments`.

 > [!NOTE]
-> The special operation `AccountForEsyimates` is an intrinsic operation for the Resource Estimator.
+> The special operation `AccountForEstimates` is an intrinsic operation for the Resource Estimator.
 It's not supported by other execution targets.

 Some scenarios where you may want to use `AccountForEstimates` operation: